KlausHe/KadUtils/README.md

+# KAD-Utils

-# Collection of utility functions from the "KAD-Universe" (https://klaushe.github.io/KAD/)
+## Collection of utility functions from the "KAD-Universe" (https://klaushe.github.io/KAD/)

 This utility collection is a es6-module file without dependencies or libraries.
 It contains partly specific functionality for my website and on the other hand general things like color conversions.